Professor Danny Liew

 Co-Director, Centre of Cardiovascular Research and Education in Therapeutics

-Danny Liew is the Chair of Clinical Outcomes Research and Co-Director of the Centre of Cardiovascular Research and Education (CCRET).
+Danny Liew is the Chair of Clinical Outcomes Research, Head of the Division of Clinical Epidemiology and Co-Director of the Centre of Cardiovascular Research and Education (CCRET).
 He is also a consultant physician at the Alfred Hospital in Clinical Pharmacology and General Medicine.

-Danny undertook his clinical training at Monash University and the Alfred Hospital, following which he completed a PhD and a Postdoctoral Fellowship at SPHPM.
+Danny undertook his clinical training at Monash University and the Alfred Hospital, following which he completed a PhD and a Postdoctoral Fellowship at the School of Public Health and Preventive Medicine.
 From 2007 to 2010, he was Associate Professor at the University of Melbourne Department of Medicine (St Vincent’s Hospital) and from 2010 to 2015, he was the Chair of Clinical Epidemiology at the University of Melbourne, Director of the Melbourne EpiCentre and Head of Medical Unit 1 at the Royal Melbourne Hospital.

 As testament to his clinical and academic leadership, Danny serves on multiple expert advisory committees.
 Current examples include the Protocol Advisory Sub-Committee (PASC) of the Commonwealth Medical Services Advisory Committee (MSAC), the Independent Medical Advisory Committee for Medicinal Cannabis for the Victorian Department of Health and the Optometry Board Scheduled Medicines Advisory Committee of the Australian Health Practitioner Regulation Agency (AHPRA).
 Previous memberships include the Commonwealth Advisory Committee on the Safety of Medicines (ACSOM) and the National Drugs and Poisons Scheduling Committee (NDPSC).